getlynx/LynxBootstrap/README.md

 ## Common Issues

 1. **Permission Denied**: Ensure you have write access to the Lynx directory
-2. **lynx-cli not found**: Make sure Lynx Core is properly installed
+2. **lynx-cli not found**: Make sure Lynx Core is properly installed and running
 3. **Space Issues**: Ensure sufficient disk space for bootstrap creation

 ## Contributing